Skip to main content

 • Are receiving social assistance from the government for reasons other than a disability

-• Were convicted of a violent or sexual offence, committed a crime against a relative that resulted in bodily harm or attempted/threatened to carry out any such offences
+• Was convicted of a violent or sexual offence, committed a crime against a relative that resulted in bodily harm or attempted/threatened to carry out any such offences

 • Are under a removal order